"The Best News on Anna Maria Island Since 1992"

 Going down

 Workers took out Australian pine trees at Coquina Beach in Bradenton Beach last week as part of a parking lot redesign, prompted by an Easter shooting at the park.
-About a half-dozen Islanders protested the tree removal.
-Islander Photo: Paul Roat
+About a half-dozen Islanders protested the tree removal. islander Photo: Paul Roat

 A mini-protest of about a half-dozen people took place on Coquina Beach in the wake of a Manatee County Parks and Recreation Department decision - approved by county officials - to reconfigure the parking area of the facility in Bradenton Beach in the wake of a shooting on Easter.